rcgsheffield/sheffield_hpc/hpc/sshkeys.rst

     .. tab:: MobaXTerm

-        For users on windows using mobaxterm you can simply add your private key to any of the profiles you have setted up as shown in the image below.
+        For users on windows using mobaxterm you can simply add your private key to any of the profiles you have set up as shown in the image below.
 This will open a file explorer window that will allow you to select your private key.

         .. image:: /images/mobaxterm-PrivateSSHKey-setup.png